These results are not current as 2020 and 2021 public exams were cancelled. Therefore, no external exam data is available.

 A thorough breakdown of our exam results can be seen here.

 GCSE Results 2019

 The Year 11 cohort of 2019 have produced an exceptional set of GCSE results, of which we are very proud.
-76% of all entries were graded at 7-9, with over 50% at 8/9 (the former A*).
-More than 85% of all results in maths and science were a 7 or better and the provisional progress 8 score is an incredible +0.92!
+77% of all entries were graded at 7-9, with 52% at 8/9 (the former A*).
+Nearly 90% of all results in maths and science were a 7 or better and our progress 8 score is an incredible +0.76!

 Outside of the classroom, this group of students have made the most of the opportunities presented to them at QMGS.
 They have made excellent progress in the Combined Cadet Force and a large number have been part of the international trips, including the summer expedition to the Indian Himalaya.
 They have excelled in music, public speaking, languages, as well as being budding engineers and succeeding in a multitude of maths and science initiatives.

 I am delighted for their success and look forward to their continued involvement with QMGS in the sixth form.

 • 98% of our pupils achieved 9-4 in at least 5 subjects

 • 98 pupils (82% of the cohort) scored 7-9 in at least 6 subjects

 • 66 pupils achieved an 8 or 9 in at least 5 subjects